mine37388/Groupmod/README.md

-# SSHmod
+# Usermod
-Basic script to change a user's group to grant or revoke SSH access
+Script to change a user's group to grant or revoke SSH access

 ##Usage